 Do you like R&B and Soul music?
 If so, then Soul Christmas is most definitely for you.
-Over the last few years, my wife and I have started a beautiful tradition.
-We open a bottle of wine, drag out all of our Christmas decorations from the depths of our closet, and then we spend the next several hours unpacking, and slowly decorating our home for the Christmas season.
+Over the last few years, I’ve started a nice tradition.
+I open a bottle of wine, drag out all the Christmas decorations from the depths of the closet, and then spend the next several hours unpacking, and slowly decorating my home for the Christmas season.
 Do any of you do this as well?
 If not, then give it a try!
-It’s a wonderful way to ring in the happiest of seasons with the one you love.
-Part of our tradition is that we play one Christmas record after the other while we decorate.
-Over time, we have found that Soul Christmas soundtracks this process better than maybe any other Christmas record we have.
+It’s a wonderful way to ring in the happiest of seasons.
+Part of my tradition is that I play one Christmas record after the other while I decorate.
+Over time, I have found that Soul Christmas soundtracks this process better than maybe any other Christmas record I have.
 The best Christmas albums stay true to tradition, while also at the same time taking things in a new direction.
 This album finds the perfect middle ground between old and new.
 Plus, any album that features the likes of Otis Redding, Carla Thomas and Clarence Carter simply can’t be bad.
 If you haven’t heard this yet, check it out.
 You will not be disappointed.

 3) Mariah Carey – Merry Christmas (1994)